Jordanville railway station

-Jordanville railway station is a commuter railway station on the Glen Waverley line, which is part of the Melbourne railway network.
+Jordanville station is a railway station operated by Metro Trains Melbourne on the Glen Waverley line, which is part of the Melbourne rail network.
 It serves the south-eastern suburb of Mount Waverley, in Melbourne, Victoria, Australia.
 Jordanville station is a ground level unstaffed station, featuring an island platform, connected by a pedestrian subway to Windsor Avenue and Huntingdale Road.
 It opened on 5 May 1930, with the current station provided in 1964.

 The station was provisionally named as Kabbareng.
 However, during construction, it was renamed to Jordanville.

 Additionally, it is served by bus route 767.
 The station is approximately 17 kilometres (11 mi) or around a 28-minute train ride away from Flinders Street.

 Description

 Jordanville railway station is located in the suburb of Mount Waverley.
 On the south side of the station is Winsor Avenue and Huntingdale Road is to the west.
 The station is owned by VicTrack, a state government agency, and is operated by Metro Trains Melbourne.
 The station is approximately 17 km or around a 28-minute train ride away from Flinders Street.

 Jordanville station consists of an island platform which is connected to Winsor Avenue and Huntingdale Road via a pedestrian subway.
 The length of the platform is approximately 160 m, long enough for a Metro Trains 7-car HCMT.
 There is a single station building, which primarily functions as a waiting room.

 The main car park at the station is located on Winsor Avenue just south of the station.
 In addition to the car park, there is a bicycle shed with storage for 26 bikes.
 Although there are ramps, they do not fully comply with the Disability Discrimination Act of 1992 as the gradient of the ramps is steeper than the maximum of 1:14 allowed under the Act.